Background History – Bad Treatment of Complainants

-But she did not go to the Police.
+But she did not go to the police.
 Why not?

 I’ll give my answer to that question a little later but, for now, let’s move on.

-A similar trend was happening in the United States and, gradually, the self-described ‘victims’ became a powerful minority group.
+Women’s groups’ campaigns against this treatment; a similar trend was happening in the United States and, gradually, the self-described ‘victims’ became a powerful minority group.

-In 2014, the then Director of Public Prosecutions (DPP) in the UK, Keir Starmer, changed the policy of the Crown Prosecution Service (CPS) of which he was the head, encouraging the them (and by extension the Police) to start with the assumption that the complainant is telling the truth.
+In 2014, the then Director of Public Prosecutions (DPP) in the UK, Keir Starmer, changed the policy of the Crown Prosecution Service (CPS) of which he was the head, encouraging the them (and by extension the police) to start with the assumption that the complainant is telling the truth.
 ‘Victims’ were encouraged to come forward with the assurance “you will be believed”.
 One effect of this change was that complainants were called ‘victims’ from the outset and, by extension, the accused person must therefore be the ‘perpetrator’.

 Genuine victims of sexual offences may understandably think that this is a great step forward.
 However, it creates one huge problem: